Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Method

-\paragraph{Normalization.} Following \duster~\cite{wang2023dust3r}, we normalize the ground-truth and predicted point maps by their mean Euclidean norms separately for scale-invariance.
-For simplicity, we assume that all points, including $\mathbf{P}$, $\mathbf{P}_v$, and $\mathbf{P}_{vt}$ have been normalized for the rest of this section.
+\paragraph{Normalization.} Following DUSt3R~\cite{wang2023dust3r}, we normalize both the ground-truth and predicted point maps by their respective mean Euclidean norms to achieve scale-invariance.
+For the remainder of this section, we assume all 3D points ($\mathbf{P}$, $\mathbf{P}_v$, and $\mathbf{P}_{vt}$) are normalized.